Frequently Asked Questions.

 Do we need to have a club bank account?

 If you do start regular monthly meetings, and you are making a charge for admission, you will need to open a bank account to bank the takings and also so that you can write cheques to pay expenses such as hire of venue, speakers, and important things like refreshments!
-Movements on this bank account should be advised to Paul Woodward, the Globetrotter Treasurer.
+Movements on this bank account should be advised to the Globetrotters Club Treasurer.

 Do I need to form a branch Committee?

 As time goes on, and you start to build up your meeting attendances, if you have a regular core of more than 20 attendees, you will need to appoint a Committee.
 One of the roles of the Committee is to consider how to market and promote the club.
 One of the things we are currently do in the UK is obtain discounts at various stores for members and on items such as travel magazines or travel books or equipment.
 Really, the club is as big as you have the time and energy to make it!